isuru-wijayawardhana/Hotel-Management-system/README.md

 # Hotel-Management-system
-I Developed this project for 2nd year final project in campus. this project includes java GUI , SQL with MVC architecture.
+I Developed this project for 2nd year project in campus. this project includes java GUI , SQL with MVC architecture.

 This is created using netbean Ide. if you run this project, create database name "hotel" and import hotel.sql file.